JeremySBrown/CoreIdentityPresentation/README.md

     }
 }
 ```
-11. In Startup.cs ConfigureService method add the following at the end.
+11. In Startup.cs ConfigureServices method add the following at the end.
 ```c#
 services.AddTransient<InitMembership>();
 ```